Aqidah: Ash'aris

 The eponymous founder of this school is Abu al-Hasan al-Ash'ari, one of the first to study under but then quit the Mu'tazilis.
 He then towards the end of his life became an Ashari.
 It was the historic foe of the Mu'tazili school, the "rationalists" in terms of speculative theology.

-Ash'arism accepts reason over evidence in regard of exegetical matters and traditionalistic ideas.
+Ash'arism accepts reason as a witness to the evidence in the scripture.
 What God does or commands—as revealed in the Quran and ahadith—is by definition just.
 What He prohibits is by definition unjust.
 Right and wrong are objective realities.
 The Quran is the uncreated word of God in essence, however, it is created when it takes on a form in letters or sound.

 Some scholars, especially those of the Hanbali school, such as Ibn Qudamah spoke harshly against the Ash'aris, saying "It is obligatory to abandon the people of innovation and misguidance.", going on to list deviant groups, in which he mentioned the Asha'ris.
 Other scholars outside of the Hanbali madhhab such as Shafi’i, Maliki, and Hanafi scholars, and some of the later Hanbali scholars accepted them into Ahlus Sunnah Wal Jamaah and did not view them as deviants.